cern-eos/eos/doc/using/oauth2.rst

     env XrdSecsssENDORSEMENT=oauth2:...
     ls /eos/

-One has to create an sss key for this communication, however the sss key user can be banned on the instance e.g.
+One has to create an sss key for this communication, however the sss key user can be banned on the instance:
 Client and server should share an sss key for a user, which is actually not authorized to use the instance e.g.

 .. code-block:: bash